ashutoshsenger/MovieReviewApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.14.

+# Project Details

+1. This Web App has been developed by using Angular 8
+2. For the data stuff, "https://www.themoviedb.org/documentation/api", using it's API
+3. A user can login via below credentials username : 'ashutosh@gmail.com' password : '123456ashu'
+4. After login user will be redirected to homepage where a user can search movies by typing keyword in the search box
+5. User can also bookmark his/her favourite movie too.
+6. In the MovieDetails One page user can see the list of bookmark movies
+7. In the MovieDetais Two page user can see the all available UI data for a movie in the localStorage.
+8. Upcoming Section is not developed for now , as upcoming movies api is not available currently.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.